parker-t-jones/p0-person-201/README.md

 Before you submit to Gradescope, check that you've done each of the following:

-- Modify `Person201.java` by changing code in one places (default constructor).
+- Modify `Person201.java` by changing code in one place (default constructor).
 - Verify that running `Person201Demo.java` matches the expected output after modifying `Person201.java`
 - Add a new `Person201` object in the `Person201Demo.java` program and verify that running `Person201Demo.java` matches the expected output.
 - Run `Person201Nearby.java` , find threshold values as indicated, and verify that reading a file and the corresponding URL produce the same results.